Ministry of Public Works (Chile)

-Juan Carlos García Pérez de Arce, a former Minister of Public Works.

 The Ministry of Public Works (Ministerio de Obras Públicas) is the cabinet-level administrative office in charge of "planning, directing, controlling and building the public infrastructure, as well as the conservation and management of them" within Chile.
 It is also responsible for the "management, distribution, use and conservation" of all the water resources within the country.
 They answer directly to the President of Chile.

-Since 10 March 2023, the Minister of Public Works is Jessica López.
+Since 19 May 2026, the Minister of Public Works is Louis de Grange.
+Since 11 March 2026, the Undersecretary of Public Works is Nicolás Balmaceda.

 History

 The office was first created by law of 21 June 1887, under President José Manuel Balmaceda as the Ministry of Industry and Public Works.
 Since then it has undergone several reorganizations during its history, reflected in its different names: